chimalsky/DIS-2019-Website/content/overview.md

 # Wednesday</br>

+# Art Exhibition
+## Tuesday, June 25, 6:00 PM - 9:00 PM
+## UCSD Art Gallery

+This joint C&C and DIS event on the evening before our program begins is a special event.
+Busses leave the Hotel starting at 5:45.
+It is included in DIS-only registration as well as joint and C&C-only, so if you get into San Diego before then, come to the registration desk in order to get on the bus and see the exhibition.
+Food and drinks will be served.  </br>

+# Wednesday</br>

 # Track 2: Stories and Narratives
 ## Wednesday, June 26, 11 AM – 12:30 PM
 ## Room: Bayview 2